scipipe/scipipe/docs/writing_workflows.md

 files on in-ports, a command will be created and executed whereafter new files will be pulled in on the out-ports, and so on.

-### The sink

-The sink is needed in cases where the workflow ends with a process that is not an explicit endpoint without out-ports, such as a "printer" processes or similar, but instead has out-ports that need to be connected.
-Then the sink can be used to receive from these out-ports so that the data packets on the out-ports don't get stuck and clog the workflow.

-For these inports and outports, channels for sending and receiving FileTargets are automatically created and put in a hashmap added as a struct field of the process, named `In` and `Out` repectively, Eash channel is added to the hashmap with its inport/outport name as key in the hashmap, so that the channel can be retrieved from the hashmap using the in/outport name.

 ## Formatting output file paths

 Now we need to provide some way for scipipe to figure out a suitable file name